MossGoblin/PanDigital/README.md

 - etc.

 **Note:**
-This Numberphile video ["Why 381,654,729 is awesome"](https://www.youtube.com/watch?v=gaVMrqzb91w) is about the PDNs and includes an example of a similar test - whether the PDN, cut at the Nth digit is divisible by N
+This Numberphile video ["Why 381,654,729 is awesome"](https://www.youtube.com/watch?v=gaVMrqzb91w) is about the PDNs and includes an example of a similar test - whether the PDN, cut at the Nth digit is divisible by N.
 This program is inspired by the video and I wrote it only for exercise.